 The transition from the stable ring state to the open helix state is marked by increased size fluctuations and extensile response.

-While our model treats FtsZ as an assembled polymer, we recognize that the Z-ring's structure is more intricate.
-It forms from multiple shorter treadmilling filaments near a curved membrane surface, merging to create the Z-ring.
-Models that capture this initial assembly, incorporating treadmilling rates, and account for filament ordering on a curved membrane could offer further insights into bacterial cytokinetic ring formation.
-Our findings, nonetheless, enhance the understanding of FtsZ ring dynamics and provide a basis for further study into bacterial cytokinesis regulation and the evolutionary link between FtsZ protofilaments and microtubule structures.
+\dc{Through independent numerical simulations, we confirmed that the observed morphological phases and transitions between them remain unchanged when replacing the tangentially active chain model with a treadmilling model that conserves filament length.
+Moreover, the results are robust even with variations in chain length.}

+\dc{Our phase diagram predicts that ring formation arises from an open helix with reduced treadmilling activity, consistent with recent observations of Z-ring formation in bacteria.
+Bundling of FtsZ protofilaments by cross-linking Zap proteins can reduce GTPase activity~\cite{Hale2011, DurandHeredia2012, Huang2013}, leading to slower treadmilling.
+According to our model, this reduction, combined with inter-segment attraction, favors ring formation over open chains.
+This is supported by experiments showing that overexpression of ZapC or ZapD results in a highly condensed, hyper stable Z-ring~\cite{DurandHeredia2011, Hale2011}.
+Our model suggests that ancestral bacterial cells may have evolved mechanisms to control FtsZ shape across the cell cycle by modulating treadmilling activity that in turn can generate force.